donate goods

 • Fly Masks (they get torn up so easily)

-• Fly boots
+• Fly Boots

 • Treats (carrots or baked horse treats in bags)